sscollis/stab/thesis/README.md

 # Tollmein-Schilichting Test case

 This is the TS test case from Collis Ph.D.
 Thesis, Chapter 4.
-It is computing using the FSC solver for the mean flow which matches the thesis results exactly.
+It is computing using the `fsc` compressible Falkner-Skan solver for the mean flow which matches the thesis results exactly.

 ## Spatial results